 Students may use the lab facilities at any time, unless another course is booked in the lab and you would be interfering with the other course.
-However, tutors will be available to help students at helpdesk times throughout the week.
-These times will be posted on the course web page.
-All the assignments must be carried out individually and independently.
+However, tutors will be available to help students at supervised lab sessions throughout the week.
+These times are posted here.
+All the assignments and labs must be carried out individually and independently.